European political foundation: Funding

-With regards to private funding, European foundations mostly receive financial contributions from their national member parties, which, in turn, almost always receive public funding from Member States.
+With regard to private funding, European foundations mostly receive financial contributions from their national member parties, which, in turn, almost always receive public funding from Member States.
 Donations from legal persons and, especially, from individuals only play a limited role.

 The APPF monitors donations and contributions to European political foundations, and publishes a yearly list of donors.

 European political foundations

 Current European foundations

 As of September 2025, there are twelve European political foundations registered with the APPF: